-If you’re still dying to get outdoors and into some adventure but can’t bear the thought of setting up a tent, why not check your local area for cabins and tree houses that are available to hire out for the weekend?
-You can still bring along your camping gear and even set up sleeping bags in the living room if you really miss that camping feeling.
+If you’re still dying to get outdoors, and can't stand the closed walls anymore, but can’t bear the thought of setting up a tent in winter, why not check your local area for cabins and treehouses that are available to rent out for the weekend?
+You can still bring along your camping gear and even set up sleeping bags in the living room if you really miss that glamping feeling.

 Cabins in the woods give you the perfect chance to feel as though you’re outdoors, but with all the modern luxuries that keep you warm and comfortable during the winter.
 Many of them come with their fireplaces and some even have central heating if you’re looking for a complete luxury experience.